GNOME/tinysparql/src/web-ide/README.md

 Web IDE for testing SPARQL queries against arbitary TinySPARQL endpoints.

 ## Getting started
+This website uses a few JS packages that we manage using npm, so please install that on your machine before you start developing.
 ```
 # to install dependencies
 npm i